 Communicating about uncertainty with certainty is an acquired skill.

 I’ve found that people respond to a crystal clear delineation between the known and unknown.
 They appreciate data when it is available but not “made up stuff”.
 They want to see that you tried and that there’s some coherent rationale to the risk/bet you’re proposing.
 Perhaps above all, they want to know that you’re taking some of the burden for the uncertainty, and not just foisting it on them.
 It’s about a coherent explanation.
-For product development teams that can be about crafting a bounded “game” / experiment that holds water, instead of just leaving things “open ended”.
+For teams that can be about crafting a bounded “game” / experiment that holds water, instead of just leaving things “open ended”.
 They want structure and rigor, not certainty (if that makes any sense).

 People respond to a crystal clear delineation between the known and unknown.
 They appreciate data when it is available but not “made up stuff”.